boopathiiii/sql-data-warehouse-project/README.md

 [![YouTube](https://img.shields.io/badge/YouTube-red?style=for-the-badge&logo=youtube&logoColor=white)](http://bit.ly/3GiCVUE)

 I highly recommend it for anyone interested in learning about data.
-The associated GitHub repository has been an invaluable resource for this project.
+His GitHub repository has been an invaluable resource for this project.

 ---